My Dead Family, Adrian Villar Rojas

 The blue was heavenly, transporting, beyond.

-They walked outside the gallery and feeling the crunch of the gravel path, she looked down and then crouched to feel it, slightly wet, running her fingers across its surface, and then slowly, she imprinted her hand on it.
-With the tip of her index finger, she wrote in her cursive script, rough with the texture of the tiny bits of sand:
+They walked outside the gallery and feeling the crunch of the gravel path, she looked down and then crouched to feel it.
+Slightly wet, she ran her fingers across its surface, and then slowly, she imprinted her hand on it.
+With the tip of her index finger, she wrote in cursive script, rough with the texture of gritty sand:

 Carlo looked away, the choking in his throat, the moisture in his eyes.
 He looked at her bent form and placed his hand gently on her head.
 When she was a little girl, she would do exactly this.
 Then she got up and smiled, a warming smile like the sun unveiled from behind the clouds.